Levak/warfacebot/README.md

  - `game_server_name`: Game server identifier (Mandatory);
  - `game_crypt_key`: Optional server encryption key override (default: NULL);
  - `game_hwid`: HWID used at login (default: 0).
+ - `game_manual_profile_creation`: Do not try to create a new profile if none is found - wait for the user to type `create <nickname>` so that one can choose the nickname for the new profile (default: FALSE);
  - `g_language`: Language to use.
 Used only at startup (see file `wb.cfg`) in order to read `cfg/lang/<g_language>.cfg` (default: english);